Pieri type rules and $GL(2|2)$ tensor products: tensor products - the maximal atypical part

 \subsection{The ${\calR}_2$-case: $K_0$-decomposition}

-The tensor product decomposition of the $\A_{S^i} \otimes \A_{S^j}$ along with the knowledge of the composition factors of the indecomposable summands permits to give recursive formulas for the $K_0$-decomposition of the tensor products $S^i \otimes S^j$.
+The tensor product decomposition of the $\A_{S^i} \otimes \A_{S^j}$ along with the knowledge of the composition factors of the indecomposable summands permits to give recursive formulas for the $K_0$-decomposition of the tensor products $S^i \otimes S^j$ in the Grothendieck ring $K_0 = K_0(\calR_n)$.
 Due to the asymmetry of the formulas and the asymmetry of the $K_0$-decompositions for $\A_{S^i}$ and $P[a,b]$ for small $i$ and $a-b$ we compute the tensor products for small $i$ and $j$ first.
-The $K_0$-decomposition $S^1 \otimes S^1$ follows immediately from the $\A_{S^1} \otimes \A_{S^1}$-decomposition since all other factors are known.
-We get Similarly one computes
+The $K_0$-decomposition $S^1 \otimes S^1$ follows immediately from the $\A_{S^1} \otimes \A_{S^1}$-decomposition and we get Similarly one computes